 Following a rise in coronavirus (Covid-19) cases and government guidance to avoid non-essential contact, many businesses are facing the real challenge of facilitating working from home for all employees.

-We’re here to reassure you that remote working really can, well, work.
+We’re here to reassure you that remote working really can work well, and we’ve tested it!

 Last week, we sent all 45 Green Duck employees home to test what would happen if we had to suddenly down tools and close the office.